 There are no parts of the pumpkin that are harmful to birds.
 Wild birds, geese, ducks, and chickens can all safely eat the skin, flesh, and seeds of a pumpkin.
 Pet birds can also enjoy small amounts of pumpkin as a treat!

 Pumpkin in its natural state is not harmful to birds.
 However, pumpkins that have been painted can be a problem for birds, because the paint itself has the potential to be toxic.

 Are There Any Health Benefits to Eating Pumpkin?

 There are definitely health benefits for birds who eat pumpkins!

 Pumpkin seeds are especially nutritious.
 They contain the following nutrients: calcium, copper, iron, magnesium, manganese, phosphorus, potassium, and zinc.

 They are also high in calories, which is important for birds who are recovering from or preparing to migrate.

-The protein in pumpkins helps birds maintain their necessary energy levels with their source of protein.
+The protein in pumpkins helps birds maintain their necessary energy levels.

 Are There Any Health Risks to Eating Pumpkin?